 For many painful conditions, exercising regularly to work on improving your strength, control and coordination is the most effective form of long term management.

-At C-Physio, our Clinical Pilates Sessions provide exactly that – supervised, personalised exercise programmes, focussed on your problems.
+At C-Physio, our Clinical Pilates Sessions provide exactly that – supervised, personalised exercise programmes, focused on your problems.

 Whether you’re suffering in pain or you just want to get fitter, you’ll be able to exercise in a controlled environment with award-winning support from one of our experienced Physiotherapists.
 Give us a call and you’ll be guaranteed a comprehensive assessment.
 Following your assessment, your APPI Pilates trained Physiotherapist can work with you on a 1:1 basis, or guide you into one of our APPI Modified Pilates Classes, whichever solution is best for you.